edifice1989/edifice1989.github.io/index.md

 I am glad to help!

 A little about me: I finished my Ph.D training in Bioinformatics 2018.
 After that, I am a Bioinformatics Post-doc scientist at Stanford Research Institutue.
 I have extensive expertise designing novel algorithms to analyze and intergrate multi-omics Next Generation Sequencing (NGS) data, including exome, whole-genome, methylation, RNA-seq, proteomics.
 My computational contributions has been acknowledge as co-author and first lead author on top scientific journals, like Nature.
-You can find my full publication list at [Google Scholar] (https://scholar.google.com/citations?hl=en&user=7sbQFPIAAAAJ).
+You can find my full publication list at [Google Scholar](https://scholar.google.com/citations?hl=en&user=7sbQFPIAAAAJ).

 ### Markdown